leeyamin/model_robustness/README.md

 This enhancement addresses the potential for bias and provides a more robust and unbiased evaluation of the model under audit.
 The framework is agnostic to the specific probing LLMs used, allowing for the selection of multiple suitable language models to collaboratively create these variations while strictly preserving the core meaning of the original question.
-Within this enhanced framework, each generated probe undergoes rigorous validation via semantic similarity checks to ensure fidelity to the original intent.
+Within this enhanced framework, each generated probe undergoes rigorous validation via semantic similarity checks to ensure fidelity to the original intent
+[PoC note: filtering is disabled due to local model constraints].
 Additionally, to maximize coverage and prevent redundancy, this system applies clustering techniques to select the most diverse and representative set of probes.
 This comprehensive approach is critical for effectively uncovering subtle inconsistencies in the audited model's answers across different but semantically equivalent phrasings.

 ### Answer Analysis Engine
 The Answer Analysis Engine systematically processes and evaluates the answers provided by the audited model.
 The system processes these answers through a series of rigorous quality checks.
-Initially, it filters out uninformative or generic responses (e.g., "I don't know," "I can't help with that") using a predefined exclusion list.
+Initially, it filters out uninformative or generic responses (e.g., "I don't know," "I can't help with that") using a predefined exclusion list
+[PoC note: filtering is disabled due to local model constraints].
 This is a key enhancement to ensure meaningful robustness scores: by removing such trivial answers, the framework prevents the audited model from achieving high consistency based on consistently irrelevant outputs.